 In addition to standards required by St. Charles Parish, the developer has established minimum requirements for building setbacks for various types of residential structures within Ashton Plantation.
 The setbacks required, however, are not to be construed as the only setback requirements that will be considered by the Architectural Control Committee.
 Each homeowner should also conform to the St. Charles Parish Zoning Ordinance, which may impose stricter setback requirements than those specified here.
 While they are unlikely to be granted, except under very unusual circumstances, variances to minimum setbacks established by the developer will be considered by the Architectural Control Committee on Cul-de-sac lots.
 Variances to the St. Charles Parish regulations must be sought separately and are the responsibility of the individual owner.
-Approval of a variance by the Ashton Plantation Architectural Control Committee will be considered on a case-by-case basis; approval by the Architectural Control Committee does not constitute approval by St. Charles Parish, nor does the Architectural Control Committee have any responsibility to seek such variances from St. Charles Parish for individual property owners.
+Approval of a variance by the Ashton Plantation Architectural Control Committee does not constitute approval by St. Charles Parish, nor does the Architectural Control Committee have any responsibility to seek such variances from St. Charles Parish for individual property owners.
 The setback requirements, when viewed in total, are intended to ensure that the community will be pleasing in appearance when viewed from the street.